 Hello everyone!
 Today I’m bringing you another blog tour – but this time, it has a review attached to it.
 So without further delay, here is my review of The Witch Hunt by Sasha Peyton Smith.

-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Witch Hunt by Sasha Peyton Smith

 Series: The Witch Haven #2